 - Holland’s Tulip Time Festival

 Imagine a town painted in romantic hues by over 5 million tulips!
 Sounds like a dream sequence from some movie?
 It may – but it’s not!
-This is the reality of Holland, Michigan’s Tulip Time Festival, the largest of its kind in America!
+Undeniably, this is the reality of Holland, Michigan’s Tulip Time Festival, the largest of its kind in America!
 But more than just flowers, Tulip Time has celebrated the area’s rich Dutch heritage for 90 years strong.

 Here’s just a tease of Windmill Island Gardens in Holland with over 102,000 tulips in bloom!